adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 ### Recursive conditional types

-However, up until TypeScript 4.1, we could not recursively reference the type itself.
+We had conditional types but, up until [TypeScript 4.1](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1/#recursive-conditional-types), we could not recursively reference the type itself.
 Let's try to extract the primitive types from an array, also handling the case when we have deeply nested arrays:

     type ExtractType<T> = T extends Array<infer U> ?
 ExtractType<U> : T;